bsc-performance-tools/extrae/docs/source/FAQ.rst

   Answer:
     This usually happens when the code has not been compiled and linked with the :option:`-g` flag.
+If your code invokes CUDA kernels you may also need to link with the :option:`--generate-line-info` flag to generate debug symbols for device code.
     Moreover, some high level optimizations (which includes inlining, interprocedural analysis, and so on) can lead to generate bad references.

 .. admonition:: Question: